M:PA, HI, GC

-This is a methodology course for the LUC major of Political Arts and thus must be taken by students wishing to graduate with that major in 2014, 2015, or 2016.
-It can also be taken towards a minor in Political Arts, or as an option course to complement your liberal arts and sciences education at LUC.
+This is a methodology course for the LUC major of Political Arts and thus must be taken by students wishing to graduate with that major.
+It can also function as an elective under the Global Citizenship component of the LUC curriculum.
 There are no prerequisites for this course, and prior formal experience or training in the performing arts is not required.

 If we take human expression seriously as a topic of fundamental inquiry, as we do in the study of Political Arts at LUC, we need a new methodological paradigm to analyse and appreciate the academic value in artistic practice.
 While the social and political content of performances has enjoyed increasing scholarly attention in the past decades, much of this engagement remains lodged in the primacy of socio-political meanings and messages, thus instrumentalising individual genres of performance as one of many vehicles towards expressing these primary ends; the schism between academic and performing art conventions, priorities, and institutions remains deeply entrenched.
 This course thus urges us to re-examine the definitions and standards of academic research and output on the one hand, and those of artistic practices, especially the affective and expressive criteria of performance, on the other hand.
 Suspending the distinctions between theory and practice, between analysis and performance, and between contemplation and action, we can find common ground where thinking, making, doing, and acting are equally foundational to the core human activity of expression.
 The study of performance already has its academic niche, but this course encourages us to explore performance itself as scholarship, requiring intellectual rigour and mental discipline, resulting in active and interactive products, and contributing to understanding and knowledge.
 Equipped with the political aesthetic tools of semiotics and phenomenology, we shall dive into the uncharted scholarly territories of performance.